 Fertilization takes place mainly from March to September with common organic fertilizers (for example Biogold, Hanagokoro, but also ordinary pine fertilizers) in solid form, which are incorporated into the substrate surface.
 Fertilization of this bonsai tree species can also be done with liquid fertilizer by pouring it at regular intervals.
 Hereby the following applies: Better to use a lower concentration in older White pines, but fertilize more often.
-In the bonsai school we administer the bonsai fertilizer via a fertilizer doser with each pouring process in low concentration.
+In our bonsai nursery we administer the bonsai fertilizer via a fertilizer doser with each pouring process in low concentration.

 White pine bonsai in Shanghai